Kakifrucht/HalfminerSystem/README.md

     - Extends CustomtextCache with syntax elements
       - Placeholder support for text
       - Make commands clickable by ending them with '/' character
+        - A line must be started with '\' (backslash character) to be parsed
         - Escape clickable command via "//"
         - Commands are written in italic
   - /disposal